huqianghui/spring-cloud/Exercise tutorial.md

 ## You can also use the LODS VM as the lab environment.

-Basically, the LODS provide you a virtual machince which has been pre-configured with development environment.
+Basically, the LODS provide you a virtual machine which has been pre-configured with development environment.
 And if you do not have your own Azure subscription, the LODS also provide a free Azure subscription for _one-time_ use, which will be expired after 8 hours or you finish your lab.

 - LODS link: https://labondemand.com/LabProfile/62620
 - Once you launch the LODS, you may find the Azure account under the left resource tab.